im-infomagnus/gh-issueops/README.md

 	- List one mapping per line in the `source-repo,target-repo` format (no URLs).
 	- Provide the source GitHub organization and target GitHub organization.
 2. **Submit the issue.**
+3. **Add labels** to the issue: `migration` and `gei`.
-3. **Queue the migration** by commenting on the issue with:
+4. **Queue the migration** by commenting on the issue with:

 	```
 	/run-gei-migration
 	```

-4. **Monitor progress.** The workflow posts a comment with a link to the run.
+5. **Monitor progress.** The workflow posts a comment with a link to the run.
 When the run completes, a success or failure comment is added along with per-repository details.

 ## Notes & troubleshooting